WCCS26: World Conference on Complex Systems 20-22nd April

 Many thanks to the WCCS26 Committee for being able to participate and share this model made in the 20th century for the challenges of the 21st.

-In the meantime, with a half-day remaining you can read the programme yourself.
+More to follow and in the meantime, you can read the programme yourself.